Kraftbar/linux-essentials/docs/mySetup/newLinuxInstallation/readme.md

 # Things i do with a fresh linux install (mainly for xps15 9560)
 Todo: find a way to exract bash code from markdown and run it

-### 0. install nvidia drivers so no cpu lockup at shutdown
-also, select intel as gpu so power consumption is not acting degenerate
-and, fiddle around with versions, since some are bugged (makes for freeze behavior etc.)
-### 0.1 connect to eduroam
-run script - eduroam-linux-Ntu-N.sh

 ---
 ### 1. get the applet that allows for automatic sleep when low battery [todo: needs script]
 >  [BAMS](https://cinnamon-spices.linuxmint.com/applets/view/255)